W. W. Phelps (Mormon): Westward exodus, death, and legacy

-Phelps took part in the Mormon Exodus across the Great Plains and settled in Salt Lake City in 1848.
+Phelps took part in the Mormon Exodus across the Great Plains.
+At Winter Quarters he was credited with ordering "unquestionably the first press to reach Nebraska soil" from Philadelphia.
+When it arrived in 1847, a pamphlet was printed that announced, "we have a printing press" and solicited local printing business.

+After leaving Winter Quarters, Phelps settled in Salt Lake City in 1848.
 In November 1849, he left Salt Lake to explore southern Utah Territory with Parley P. Pratt.
 Phelps also served in the Utah territorial legislature from 1851 to 1857 and on the board of regents for the University of Deseret (now the University of Utah).
 He participated in the creation of the Provisional State of Deseret's constitution and wrote an almanac documenting the activities of the Latter-day Saints in Utah for fourteen years.
 He also helped develop the Deseret alphabet and obtained the first printing press used to print the Deseret News.
 He wrote poems and articles for the Deseret News, as well as essays on religious topics such as the Second Coming, the priesthood, and Joseph Smith's revelations.
 He began working as a lawyer in 1851 and "defended numerous Saints in the courts."
 Phelps also joined the Deseret Horticultural Society and Deseret Theological Institute.
 In 1856, he wrote the LDS hymn "If You Could Hie to Kolob" for Brigham Young.
 He died on March 7, 1872, in Salt Lake City, Utah Territory and is buried in the Salt Lake City Cemetery.
 According to attorney and author George M. McCune, "He died a faithful and zealous disciple of the restoration."